 - Scalability of the development team.

-But it is also a good approach for the clients, especially if they don’t have a good idea of what they want, or when writing a good, detailed fixed price contract is impossible due to a lot of variables.
-Time and material is a good idea if the client is not able to give the software house enough information about the scope of the project to get a reasonable bid.
+But it’s also a good approach for the clients.
+Especially if they don’t have a good idea of what they want, or when writing a good, detailed fixed price contract is impossible due to a lot of variables.
+Time and material is a good option if the client is not able to give the software house enough information about the scope of the project to get a reasonable bid.
 Once you (i.e. the client or the developer) have a better understanding of the project’s scope, a fixed price contract is worth considering instead.